Efury1/DisneyMovieInsights/README.md

 - Graphically display splits based on features like `release year` and `MPAA rating`.

 ### **2. Support and Confidence Table**
+Below is an example of what we will do in this section:
 | **Rule**                                      | **Support** | **Confidence** | **Lift** |
 |-----------------------------------------------|-------------|----------------|----------|
 | If a movie is **PG-rated**, it is likely an **Adventure** | 30%         | 80%           | 1.5      |